4 Popular Types of Diets Explained & Who Are They Suitable For

 This diet is famous for having lots of health benefits.
 The selective intake of proteins ensures the body has very low levels of what is commonly called “bad cholesterol”.
 It is also linked to cancer prevention.

 4. Macrobiotics diet

 Following the macrobiotic diet may be difficult.
-It focuses on eating locally grown food that are in season, whole grains, and fresh seafood; but no dairy, poultry and other types of meat.
+It focuses on eating locally grown food that is in season, whole grains, and fresh seafood; but no dairy, poultry and other types of meat.
 Oh, and no spicy food.
 We can hear you groan already.

 Besides the food selection, this diet plan is strict even when it comes to how you eat your food.
 You are supposed to chew your food well and eat regularly.
-You also need to have a positive outlook in life and exercise regularly.
+You also need to have a positive outlook on life and exercise regularly.
 This is why people who follow this call it a lifestyle instead of a mere diet plan.